-WARNING: FUEL LEAKS CREATE FIRE AND EXPLOSION HAZARDS WHICH CAN RESULT IN SEVERE PERSONAL INJURY OR DEATH.
+FUEL LEAKS CREATE FIRE AND EXPLOSION HAZARDS WHICH CAN RESULT IN SEVERE PERSONAL INJURY OR DEATH.
 ALWAYS USE FLEXIBLE TUBING BETWEEN ENGINE AND FUEL SUPPLY TO AVOID LINE FAILURE AND LEAKS DUE TO VIBRATION.
-THE FUEL SYSTEM MUST MEET ALL APPLICABLE CODES.
-Installation of the fuel hose must be done according to all applicable codes and standards, and installation recommendations provided by the manufacturer.
-The supplied flexible hose is approved by the hose manufacture for use with the genset fuel type and product application.
+THE FUEL SYSTEM MUST MEET ALL APPLICATION CODES.